-The WTO French and Irish Mission Internship Programme (FIMIP) was developed for the benefit of Geneva-based missions.
-Over a ten-month period, the candidates work in their WTO mission in Geneva, and can represent their country in the various bodies of the WTO.
-This programme is available primarily to missions of LDCs and small and vulnerable economies.
+The French and Irish Mission Internship Programme (FIMIP) was developed to provide support for the Geneva-based missions of developing or LDC countries, which have demonstrated a need for such support, through the placement of an official from capital at the selected county Mission in Geneva.
+Over a ten-month period, the selected candidates work in their country's respective WTO Mission and can represent their country in the various bodies of the WTO.

-The WTO Accessions Internship Programme (AIP), sponsored by the Government of China under China's LDCs and Accessions Programme, aims to help young professionals from LDCs and developing countries increase their understanding of the WTO and of trade law, international economics and international relations.
-Over a six-month period, the interns are based in the Accessions Division or other divisions of the WTO Secretariat.
+The WTO Accessions Internship Programme (AIP), under China's LDCs and Accessions Programme, aims to help young professionals from LDCs and developing countries increase their understanding of the WTO agreements and the WTO work programme.
+Over a six-month period, the interns are based either in the Accessions Division or other divisions of the WTO Secretariat relevant to their area of interest.
 They are expected to assist the divisions in their normal work.

-The WTO Young Professionals Programme (YPP) targets qualified young professionals with graduate degrees in international trade and trade policy rather than government officials.
+The WTO Young Professionals Programme (YPP) targets qualified young professionals with graduate degrees in areas relevant to the WTO rather than government officials.
 Recruitment for the YPP is through a competitive process and is based on merit.
-During the initial years of the programme, priority will be given to young professionals from eligible LDCs and developing countries that are not currently represented at the professional level in the WTO Secretariat.
-The programme aims to widen the pool of professionals from these countries, and to make them more competitive with respect to recruitment in the WTO and/or other regional and international organizations.
+Priority is given to young professionals from eligible LDCs and developing countries with no or low professional representation (with only one professional staff) in the Secretariat.
+The programme aims to widen the pool of professionals from under-represented WTO Members, and to make the YPs more competitive for recruitment in the WTO and/or other regional and international organizations.